reidmit/vsx-theme-reify/README.md

 # vsx-theme-reify

-Some color themes I've made for VSCodium/VS Code.
+My color theme for VSCodium/VS Code.

+## Contributing

+If you'd like to help out, feel free to file an issue or open a pull request!